Vaiben Louis Solomon: History

 Solomon was elected with colleague J. Langdon Parsons to the South Australian House of Assembly in April 1890 as the inaugural members for the Electoral district of Northern Territory (then part of South Australia) on the back of a campaign advocating a White Australia policy.
 Financial difficulties led to his resignation in March 1891, but his constituents brought him back and re-elected him at the next elections.
 He served as government whip before becoming Leader of the Opposition in 1899, when he had the Charles Kingston government dissolve over Kingston's proposal to extend suffrage to all householders and their wives.
 Solomon then became Premier and Treasurer of South Australia for one week, 1 December to 8 December 1899, before further machinations led to new Opposition Leader Frederick Holder gaining the Premiership, and gaining for Vaiben the cognomen "Sudden Solomon".

 Solomon was a member of the Australian Federation Convention in 1897 and the Convention that framed the Australian Constitution in 1897–98, before his election to the inaugural Australian federal Parliament in 1901 as a Free Trade member for the single statewide Division of South Australia.
 Solomon unsuccessfully stood for the Division of Boothby at the 1903 election before returning to the South Australian House of Assembly in 1905 as the Member for the Northern Territory.
 By the time of his death to cancer, Solomon was Deputy Leader of the Opposition.
 Solomon holds the dual distinctions of being South Australia's sole Jewish and shortest serving Premier.

 Recognition

 The Hundred of Solomon in South Australia and the Electoral Division of Solomon in the Northern Territory are named after him.

+A bust of Solomon by sculptor Ken Martin stands in the Esther Lipman Gardens, a rose garden dedicated to his daughter, Lady Esther Lipman, who was the first female member of Adelaide City Council.